nwadhwaAE/api-docker-circleci/README.md

-# api-docker-jenkins
+# api-docker-circleCI
-Cypress API testing with Docker for containerisation and Jenkins as scheduler
+Cypress API testing with Docker for containerisation and circleCI as scheduler